 Well-drained, moist soil is essential for sowing catalpa tree seeds.
 Sow catalpa seeds in well-drained potting soil in 3-inch pots, or in well-drained soil in a cold frame in a partial-shade site.
 All pots for catalpa seedlings must have drainage holes.
 Place three or four seeds equally spaced on the potting soil surface, or space them 1 inch apart in the cold frame, and cover the seeds to their own depth in soil.
 The University of Florida Extension recommends covering Catalpa speciosa seeds with 1/8 inch of pine mulch.
 Water the seeds with a fine rose spray attachment on a watering can or garden hose until the water flows from the pot drainage holes or until the soil in the cold frame is moist to a depth of 3 inches.
 Place catalpa seed pots in a sheltered, partial-shade outdoor spot, and leave the lid on the cold frame open.
 Water the seeds when the soil surface is dry.

-When the seedlings are 2 to 3 inches tall, fill clean 3-inch pots with fresh, well-drained potting soil.
+In about four to six weeks, when the catalpa tree seedlings are 2 to 3 inches tall with two developed leaves, fill clean 3-inch pots with fresh, well-drained potting soil.
 Make a hole in the soil with a chopstick or similar tool, and remove a seedling from its pot or cold frame by gently holding a leaf and loosening the soil around the seedling with the chopstick.
-Place the seedling in the hole the new pot at its original growing depth and gently fill in the gaps around its roots with potting soil.
+Place the seedling in the hole in the new pot at its original growing depth and gently fill in the gaps around its roots with potting soil.
 Transplant the rest of the catalpa seedlings in the same way, and place them in a partial-shade, sheltered area outdoors.
 Water the pots when the soil surface is dry, and transplant the seedlings into pots the next size up when their roots fill their pots.
 Grow catalpa seedlings in pots over the first winter, and plant them in the garden in spring or summer the following year.
 Fresh potting soil provides nutrients for the seedlings, so they don't require fertilizer.

 A full-sun or partial-shade, moist or wet site is best for growing young catalpa trees.
 These trees tolerate a range of growing conditions including dry soils, but they thrive in fertile loam soil in moist areas such as near ponds or streams, and low-lying sites.
 Catalpa trees tolerate heavy clay soil and seasonal flooding, and Catalpa bignonioides and Catalpa ovata also tolerate air pollution.
 Plant young catalpa trees after the final average frost date for your area.